sandeepAGI/legal-doc-analysis/README.md

 A local document analysis tool that uses LangChain, Ollama, and Streamlit to ingest and query long legal documents (30–150 pages).
 The app supports multiple embedding models and local LLM inference, providing a fast and private environment for deep document understanding.

+This code has been developed using Claude Code and is part of my quest to understand what is possible using LLMs today

+Disclaimer:  I am not a professional programmer and only had rudimentary knowledge of Python before I started this journey - everything here has been learnt through experiential learing.

 ---

 ## 📁 Project Structure